mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 frame.
 In case the sender packetizes multiple Stream Data frames, the first Stream frame of the record SHOULD be the largest to minimize the size of the copied content at the receiver.
 The other frames in the record may either be Data or Control information.
-In case mutiple Stream Data frames are included in a record, they SHOULD belong to a different stream.
+When multiple Stream Data frames are included in a record, they SHOULD belong to a different stream.
 Third, zero-copy requires the receiver to process the frames from a record in reverse order, from the end of the record to the